v-amirrr/v-amirrr/README.md

 - Also I'm working on some work samples for my resume.

-- YOu can find more information about me and my work at my <a href="https://amirvalizadeh.netlify.app/" target="_blank">website</a>.
+- You can find more information about me and my work at my <a href="https://amirvalizadeh.netlify.app/" target="_blank">website</a>.

 <p></p>&nbsp;